darkoverlordofdata/doran-xna.framework/readme.md

 Partial port of MonoGame to Vala.

-Only the partial's that apply to SDL.
-For now, the opengl related vertex handling is performed by Corange.
+Based the partial classes that apply to SDL/OpenGL.

+The content pipeline is not ported over.
+In it's place I'm using Corange.